oomek/attractplus/Layouts.md

 #### Custom Magic Token Functions

 _Magic Tokens_ can also run user-defined functions in the form `[!token_function]`.
-When used, Attract-Mode will run the corresponding `token_function()` defined in the Squirrel "root table".
+When used, Attract-Mode Plus will run the corresponding `token_function()` defined in the Squirrel "root table".
 The function may contain up to two parameters, and must return a string value to replace the _Magic Token_.

 -  `index_offset` - The offset (from the current selection) of the game.
 -  `filter_offset` - The offset (from the current filter) of the filter.